 An ability with a manually triggered effect has an effect that the controller elects to use at some point after the card it is on was played.
 A manually triggered effect always has a condition that is a constant check of the game state.
 A manually triggered effect is always instant.
 When a card with an ability with a manually triggered effect is played, the condition activates and begins checking the game state.
-While a card with an ability with a manually triggered effect is controlled by a player and is either in play, Land of Redemption or set-aside area, and the game state meets the checked condition, and no effects are resolving, that player may use the manually triggered effect.
+A manually triggered effect may only be activated by the player controlling it while no effects are resolving and the ability persists, as described under Duration.